 Input variables for the transportation impact fee are shown in Figure 6.
 Inbound trips by type of development are multiplied by the net capital cost per trip to yield the transportation impact fees.
-For example, the transportation impact fee formula for an attached residential unit in the core area is 0.24 x \$24,836 = \$5,960 (truncated) per housing unit.
-Because the core area of Vail has a walkable, urban development pattern, impact fees for attached housing and hotel rooms are lower in the core area, as supported by the engineering analysis in the adopted Transportation Master Plan (FHU 2009).
-Trip generation rates are from the Transportation Master Plan, except for detached dwellings, which are only expected outside the core area.
-Inbound trip rates per detached dwelling, by heated floor area, are documented in Appendix A.
+For example, the transportation impact fee formula for a two family or multiple family unit in the core area is $0.24 \times \$24,836 = \$5,960$ (truncated) per housing unit.
+Because the core area of Vail has a walkable, urban development pattern, impact fees for two family or multiple family housing and accommodation units are lower in the core area, as supported by the engineering analysis in the adopted Transportation Master Plan (FHU 2009).
+Trip generation rates are from the Transportation Master Plan, except for single family dwellings, which are only expected outside the core area.
+Inbound trip rates per detached dwelling are documented in Appendix A.